uiceds/project-team-go/manuscript.md

 To prepare the dataset for SVD, we first reorganized the data by stretching all the data points in one scenario into a single column in the DataFrame.
 Each variable has 100 time-series elements and the number of columns equals the total number of scenarios.
 Second, we calculated the average scenario by horizontally taking the mean value across scenarios, then subtracted this average scenario from the dataset itself to obtain the centered data (X).
 Third, we performed SVD on the centered data to obtain the three singular components (U, S, and V').

 Figure 4 illustrates the singular values (𝐹.𝑆) plotted on a logarithmic scale, highlighting that the dataset's variance starts relatively small and decreases sharply at the initial stage.
 It can be estimated from the model that the variance explained by the first three principal components (PCA modes) captures more than 99.5% of the variance, indicating that it is sufficient to reconstruct the dataset using the first three PCA modes.
 Additionally, Table 1 visualizes the first 10 eigen-scenarios (columns of 𝐹.𝑈), providing insights into the dataset's principal structures.
-Finally, the dataset was reconstructed using the compressed data from the SVD process, and Gif 4 displays the scenario reconstructed as the number of the PCA modes increase.
+Finally, the dataset was reconstructed using the compressed data from the SVD process, and Table 2 displays the scenario reconstructed as the number of the PCA modes increase.

 ![sv_plot](https://github.com/user-attachments/assets/7fd59635-7e15-4211-9b3f-084435a53c47)